michaelheiniger/Reivewpad-docs/docs/getting-started/installation.md

 ## Step 2.
 Add `Reviewpad Action` workflow file

-At the root of your repository navigate to `.github > workflows` (This is where your project GitHub actions live.
-If you don't have these folders, please create them).
+At the root of your repository navigate to `.github > workflows` (this is where your project's GitHub actions live; if you don't have these folders, please create them).

 ![root of the repo](https://user-images.githubusercontent.com/43396684/186570617-9dab7df4-35e2-41f2-8dd3-b2823b822813.png)![workspcase folder](https://user-images.githubusercontent.com/43396684/186570760-4a8f72f8-09d5-4e88-97bb-860c40d6364f.png)